jrnold/r4ds-exercise-solutions/docs/transform.md

 ## Add new variables with `mutate()`

+### Exercise 1 {.exercise}

-1. Currently `dep_time` and `sched_dep_time` are convenient to look at, but hard to compute with because they’re not really continuous numbers.
+> Currently `dep_time` and `sched_dep_time` are convenient to look at, but hard to compute with because they’re not really continuous numbers.
 Convert them to a more convenient representation of number of minutes since midnight.

 To get the departure times in the number of minutes, (integer) divide `dep_time` by 100 to get the hours since midnight and multiply by 60 and add the remainder of `dep_time` divided by 100.